 Upon becoming a resident of a Home, each resident is liable for the payment of a maintenance charge as well as expenses for supplies, medication, equipment, and services (other than basic services for the assigned level of care) that are not provided or paid for by VA, Medicaid, Medicare, or other insurance unless otherwise determined by the Home Administrator.
 Residents living in a Home for any part of a month must pay for each day, based on the actual number of days in the month, at that fraction of their total charge.
 Refusal or failure to pay the established maintenance charge or related expenses is cause for discharge from the Home.
 (3-23-22)

-01. Nursing Care Charges.
+01. Charges.
 Charges shall be computed, based on payment source to include VA, Medicaid, Medicare, or full cost of care.
 (3-23-22)